sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_12_WhatIsAnOS/Quiz01.md

 a) ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
 Options (a) & (b) Intel X86 & AMD64 are the CPU architecture used in laptops and PCs.

-b) ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
-Options (a) & (b) Intel X86 & AMD64 are the CPU architecture used in laptops and PCs.

-c) ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
-Options (a) & (b) Intel X86 & AMD64 are the CPU architecture used in laptops and PCs.

-d) ARM is the CPU architecture that is used in phones and on top of this the Android & IOS operating system runs.
-Options (a) & (b) Intel X86 & AMD64 are the CPU architecture used in laptops and PCs.

 ---
 ---